sebastianrjay/AppPinger/README.md

 - NewRelic continuously pings apps for 24 hours, which triggers Heroku's automatic shutoff when the app exceeds 18 hours of activity within a 24-hour window.
-- Setting up pinging for multiple apps takes no more time than setting up pinging for multiple apps.
+- Setting up pinging for multiple apps takes no more time than setup for a single app.

-Use and c9.io deployment directions coming soon!
+Use and [c9.io](c9.io) deployment directions coming soon!